catsocks/sdl-pong/README.md

 ## License

-Everything with the exception of the contents of the cmake folder is dedicated to the public domain under the CC0 1.0 Universal license.
+Everything with the exception of the files mentioned in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) is dedicated to the public domain under the CC0 1.0 Universal license included in the LICENSE.md file.

 ## Acknowledgements